Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Get-AzDataLakeStoreChildItem.md

 ## SYNTAX

 ```
-Get-AzureRmDataLakeStoreChildItem [-Account] <String> [-Path] <DataLakeStorePathInstance>
+Get-AzDataLakeStoreChildItem [-Account] <String> [-Path] <DataLakeStorePathInstance>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDataLakeStoreChildItem** cmdlet gets the list of items in a folder in Data Lake Store.
+The **Get-AzDataLakeStoreChildItem** cmdlet gets the list of items in a folder in Data Lake Store.

 ## EXAMPLES

 ### Example 1: Get the child items for a folder
 ```
-PS C:\>Get-AzureRmDataLakeStoreChildItem -AccountName "ContosoADL" -Path "/MyFiles/"
+PS C:\>Get-AzDataLakeStoreChildItem -AccountName "ContosoADL" -Path "/MyFiles/"
 ```

 This command gets the child items for the MyFiles folder.